v0id-strike/v0id-strike.github.io/src/posts/2) Linux/2-The_Shell.md

 | \u                                | Current username                           |
 | \w                                | Full path of the current working directory |

 Customizing the prompt can be a useful way to make your terminal experience more personalized and efficient.
-It can also be a helpful tool for troubleshooting and problem-solving, as it can provide important information about the system’s state at any given time.
+It can also be a helpful tool for troubleshooting and problem-solving, as it can provide important information about the system's state at any given time.

 In addition to customizing the prompt, we can customize their terminal environment with different color schemes, fonts, and other settings to make their work environment more visually appealing and easier to use.